hpatches/hpatches-benchmark/README.md

 You can download the dataset by running `bin/run_hb.sh MCRPATH`.
 The script `run_hb.sh` is only in the [binary distribution](https://dl.dropboxusercontent.com/u/555392/hbench-v0.1.tar.gz).
 * For each patch-image compute the descriptor DESCNAME and store it in a numeric [CSV file](#csv-descriptors) `data/descriptors/DESCNAME/SEQUENCE/IMNAME.csv` with one descriptor per line.
 * Compute the results for all the tasks with `./bin/run_hb.sh MCRPATH pack DESCNAME`.
-This also checks at first whether your descriptors are valid.
+It checks the validity of descriptors, computes the results and asks for some details about your submission.
 More details about the interface [here](#command-line-interface).
 * Send the archive `./DESCNAME_results.zip` to the [Dropbox submission folder](https://www.dropbox.com/request/2MJm7vV15XJnl1RzuCzl).

 Additionally you can also experiment with the MATLAB code directly, using the